schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 This is a high-level overview of the constituent components.
 For a more complete overview see [Resources](#resources) and [Modules](#modules).

-* A rules backend (currently only S3 is supported)
+* A rules backend (currently only S3 is supported).
-* 2 Lambda Functions
+* 2 Lambda Functions:
-  * Security Hub Events: triggered by EventBridge on events from Security Hub
+  * Security Hub Findings Manager Events: triggered by EventBridge events for new Security Hub findings.
-  * Security Hub Triggers: triggered by changes in the S3 backend rules list
+  * Security Hub Findings Manager Triggers: triggered by changes in the S3 backend rules list.
-* Infrastructure to facilitate the Lambda functions (IAM role, EventBridge integration, S3 Trigger Notifications)
+* Infrastructure to facilitate the Lambda functions (IAM role, EventBridge integration, S3 Trigger Notifications).
-* (optional) Jira integration components
+* (optional) Jira integration components.
-* (optional) ServiceNow integration components
+* (optional) ServiceNow integration components.

 ## Deployment Modes

-There are 3 different deployment modes for this module.
+There are 3 different deployment modes for this module:
-All the modes deploy two Lambda function.
-One of the functions which triggers in response to upserts in the S3 backend rules list.
-The other functions gets invoked by EventBridge events for new Security Hub findings.
-In addition to these, additional resources are deployed depending on the chosen deployment mode.

-> [!NOTE]
+> [!IMPORTANT]
 > In case of first time deploy, be mindful that there can be a delay between creating S3 triggers and those being fully functional.
 > Re-create the rules object later to have rules run on your findings history in that case.